What is a regional theatre company?

 A regional theatre is a professional theatre company that produces plays, musicals, ballets, operas or comedy.
 The term regional theatre most often refers to a professional theatre outside of London.
 It is often used to particularly refer to theatre buildings but can also include companies that exist to tour and don’t have their own space.

-I am a director – how do I apply for the Introduction to Directing project and Three-Month Placement?
+I am a director/theatre maker – how do I apply for the Introduction to Directing project and Three-Month Placement?

-If you are a new director who is interested in taking part in either of the above programmes you should contact RTYDS to find out if theatre companies near you are participating in the scheme.
-These programmes are primarily aimed at new directors who are regionally based and from backgrounds or communities under-represented in UK theatre.
+If you are a new director/theatre maker who is interested in taking part in either of the above programmes, you should contact RTYDS to find out if theatre companies near you are participating in the scheme.
+These programmes are primarily aimed at new directors/theatre makers who are new to theatre, regionally based and from backgrounds or communities under-represented in UK theatre.

 As a director can I take part in all programmes of the RTYDS?

 The different levels of the programme are designed to stand alone but, potentially, a director might progress from an Introduction to Directing project to a Three-Month Placement at a suitable point in their artistic development.
-In time they may also apply for an 18-Month Residency.
+In time they may also apply for an 18-Month Residency, and then to an Associate Artistic Director opportunity.

-Do I choose the theatre where I will be based for the 18-Month Residency?
+Do I choose the theatre where I will be based for the RTYDS 18-Month Residency?

 What do we mean by an under-represented community?

-We do not exclude anyone from applying who meets the criteria.
-We are especially keen to hear from directors from backgrounds and circumstances that reflect the diversity of contemporary society.
-We are keen to offer opportunities to young adults from communities presently under-represented in the theatre because of social, gender, financial, ethnic, cultural, or educational disadvantage or disability.
+18-Month and Associate Artistic Director Residencies are recruited through an open process and we do not exclude anyone from applying who meets the criteria.
+We are especially keen to hear from directors and theatre makers from backgrounds and circumstances presently under-represented in the theatre because of social, gender, financial, ethnic, cultural, or educational disadvantage or disability for these opportunities.

 I am still at College/University, can I apply?

 To apply for one of the 18-Month Residencies you need have no less than 18 months professional experience and demonstrable commitment to a career as a professional director.
 Vocational experience as part of an accredited training course at MA level can count as professional experience.
-To take part in Introduction to Directing or Three-Month Placement you should not be in full time education.
+To take part in all our schemes, including Introduction to Directing or Three-Month Placement, you should not be in full time education.

 Is there an age limit?